-Dr. Lee Hunter specializes in procedures of the hand and wrist.
-Dr. Hunter has over 20 years of experience in orthopedics and holds multiple U.S. patents for a surgical arm positioning system to make surgical procedures technically easier, more efficient, and safer.
+Dr. Lee Hunter specializes in procedures of the elbow, wrist, and hand.
+Dr. Hunter has over 20 years of experience in upper extremity surgery and personally developed a surgical arm positioning system to make surgical procedures technically easier, more efficient, and safer.
 This novel arm positioning system received seven United States patents and was acquired by a global orthopaedic medical device company.
-Dr. Hunter specializes in conservative and surgical management of common orthopedic problems.
+Dr. Hunter specializes in conservative and surgical management of common and rare orthopaedic upper extremity problems.

 Following are a few of the hand and wrist conditions that Dr. Hunter treats.
 Click to read more about the causes of these conditions and how they’re treated.

 Distal radius fracture